 In this study, we further extend the use of broadband cavity enhanced spectroscopy to measure aerosol extinction as a function of wavelength in a high-finesse cavity.
-By size-selecting different aerosol types, it is possible to measure their extinction cross-

-- section as a function of wavelength, and directly observe the Mie scattering resonances.
-For aerosols whose extinction cross-section has minimal spectral dependence, the selection and measurement of a single particle diameter allows the retrieval of the complex refractive index (RI).
-Alternatively, for aerosols whose extinction cross-section varies with wavelength, the measurement of several particle sizes allows the retrieval of the retrieval of the retrieval of the retrieval of the measurement of several particle sizes allows the retrieval of the retrieval of the retrieval of the retrieval of the retrieval with wavelength. - of the complex RI as a function of wavelength.
+By sizeselecting different aerosol types, it is possible to measure their extinction cross section as a function of wavelength, and directly observe the Mie scattering resonances.
+For aerosols whose extinction cross section has minimal spectral dependence, the selection and measurement of a single particle diameter allows the retrieval of the complex refractive index (RI).
+Alternatively, for aerosols whose extinction cross section varies with wavelength, the measurement of several particle sizes allows the retrieval of the complex RI as a function of wavelength.
 This paper demonstrates this technique for aerosols that are purely scattering (polystyrene latex spheres and ammonium sulfate), slightly absorbing (Suwannee River fulvic acid), and highly absorbing (nigrosin dye).
-We refer to our new method and instrument as the Broadband Aerosol Extinction Spectrometer (BAES).
+Instead of using the existing acronym of IBBCEAS/BBCEAS, we refer to this method by the more general name of Broadband Cavity Enhanced Spectroscopy (BBCES), because it is a measurement of total optical extinction.

-20 2 Experimental
+2 Experimental

-The laboratory instrument consists of two BAES channels and one CRDS channel, which measure aerosol extinction at 360-390, 385-425, and 407 nm respectively.
+The laboratory instrument consists of two BBCES channels and one CRDS channel, which measure aerosol extinction at 360-390, 385-425, and 407 nm, respectively.
 The optics, aerosol generation, and flow system are described in detail below and presented schematically in Fig. 1.
 All of the instrumental components are mounted on a standard laboratory optical bench.

-2.1 Description of the broadband aerosol extinction spectrometer (BAES) channels
+2.1 Description of the broadband cavity enhanced spectrometer (BBCES) channels